Lorsten/phprest/README.md

 ## For deleting a row use the DELETE and path /?ID=ID(primary id from table)

-## For POST and PUT the client uses json the following properies for POST is courseiD, coursename, progression, courseSyllabus
+## For POST and PUT the client uses json.
+The following properies for POST is courseID, coursename, progression, courseSyllabus

 ## FOR UPDATe ID, courseiD, coursename, progression, courseSyllabus